Skip to content

 How often do ferries run from Naxos to Mykonos?

-Frequency ranges from 1 to 7 ferries per day depending on the time of year.
-The route runs from March through to November, with the busiest timetables in June, July, and August.
+1 to 8 ferries per day depending on the season.
+The route operates from March to November.

 How long is the ferry from Naxos to Mykonos?